Sree Narada a Maharshi

 PURPORT

 As Garga Muni taught the importance of attachment for hearing kṛṣṇa-kathā, so Śrīla Prabhupāda also stressed kṛṣṇa-kathā.
 One type of kṛṣṇa-kathā consists of words directly spoken from the mouth of the Lord, such as the Bhagavad-gītā.
 Lord Caitanya advocated that we repeat the words spoken by Kṛṣṇa (kṛṣṇa-upadeśa) to whomever we meet.
 Another kind of kṛṣṇa-kathā consists of words spoken about Kṛṣṇa, such as those spoken by Śukadeva Gosvāmī to Mahārāja Parīkṣit in Śrīmad-Bhāgavatam. Śukadeva speaks throughout all twelve cantos about the wonderful pastimes of the Lord in His various incarnations.
 In the Tenth Canto he describes the original form of the Personality of Godhead, Lord Kṛṣṇa in Vṛndāvana, Mathurā, and Dvārakā.
-All of this is kṛṣṇa-kathā.
+All of this is kṛṣṇa-kathā.It is a characteristic of pure devotees that they speak only on transcendental subjects.
+A devotee practices mauna, or silence, by refraining from all mundane talk, but he is always pleased to speak kṛṣṇa-kathā.
+As Kṛṣṇa states in the Bhagavad-gītā (10.9),

 mac-cittā mad-gata-prāṇā bodhayantaḥ parasparam